Derrick White NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Derrick White included, will be in action at 8:30 PM on Friday versus the Miami Heat in the 2023 NBA Playoffs.
+Derrick White and his Boston Celtics teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.

-With prop bets available for White, let's break down some stats and trends to help you find good wagers.
+Below, we dig into White's stats and trends to help you pick out the most appealing prop bets.

 Derrick White Prop Bets vs. the Heat